Priyall33/First-Payment-Default-Prediction/README.md

-# First-Payment-Default-Prediction
+# First Payment Default Prediction

-Supervised binary classification project predicting whether a borrower will default on their first loan payment, using Logistic Regression, SVM, and XGBoost with class imbalance handling and model explainability.
+Supervised binary classification project predicting whether a borrower will default on their first loan payment, using Logistic Regression, SVM, and XGBoost with class imbalance handling, hyperparameter tuning, threshold optimization, and SHAP explainability.

 ## Overview